-Prior to the Spring 2014 registration period, students are reminded to check each item on the To-Do List below.
+Prior to the Fall 2014 registration period, students are reminded to check each item on the To-Do List below.
 Each task represents an important step in preparation to register for next semester.
 The Registrar’s Office sends an email to all students reminding them of their responsibilities in the week prior to the registration period.

 Review the Registration Instructions

 The Registrar’s Office encourages students to review this page in its entirety before each registration period.
 There are many important dates and deadlines to which students must adhere throughout the registration process, including the dates when students must meet with their advisor and when they may begin to register.

 Check the Academic Calendar

 Review the Academic Calendar page to verify the start and end dates for the next semester, as well as other important dates related to the current semester.